AdobeDocs/commerce-merchant-services.en/help/live-search/install.md

 #### Future product updates

 After the initial synchronization, it can take up to 15 minutes for incremental product updates to become available to storefront search.
-To learn more, see [Indexing - Streaming Product Updates](indexing.md).
+To learn more, see [Streaming Product Updates](indexing.md) in the Indexing documentation.

-## 4. Verify the data was exported {#verify-export}
+## 4. Verify that the data was exported {#verify-export}

-To verify that the catalog data has been exported from your Adobe Commerce instance and is synchronized for [!DNL Live Search], you have a couple of options:
+To check if your catalog data has been exported from Adobe Commerce and synced with [!DNL Live Search], you have a few options:

 - Look for entries in the following tables:

-   - `catalog_data_exporter_products`
+   - `cde_products_feed`
-   - `catalog_data_exporter_product_attributes`
+   - `cde_product_attributes_feed`

+  >[!NOTE]
+  >
+  >If you get a `table does not exist` error, look for entries in the `catalog_data_exporter_products` and `catalog_data_exporter_product_attributes` tables.
+These table names are used in [!DNL Live Search] versions earlier than 4.2.1.

 - Use the [GraphQL playground](https://developer.adobe.com/commerce/services/graphql/live-search/) with the default query to verify the following: